explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 06. Do the features in your specification introduce state that persists across browsing sessions?

 Yes.
 Files stored in COS persist across sessions.
-However, their access is gated by optional user consent or user agent approval, and user agents can manage eviction policies to maintain control over this state.
+User agents can manage eviction policies to maintain control over this state and offer manual management options.

 ## 07. Do the features in your specification expose information about the underlying platform to origins?